≡ Menu

 Did we mention they love to climb?

 If not, let us mention that now because they do.
-Which means that if you can’t find your Siberian, just look up, and they’re probably perched on your fridge or a bookshelf.
-They not only like to climb though, they love to leap.
-Their strong legs allow them to jump high, so they may end up breaking a few things every now and then.
+If you can’t find your Siberian, look up, and they’re probably perched on your fridge or a bookshelf.
+They not only like to climb, though, but they love to leap.
+Their strong legs allow them to jump high so that they may break a few things occasionally.

 Now you may be thinking…

 The Siberian cat is generally healthy.
-While some cats have more than one hereditary diseases that they pass down to their offspring, Siberian’s only have one.
+While some cats have more than one hereditary disease they pass down to their offspring, Siberians only have one.
 This hereditary disease is a heart disease known as hypertrophic cardiomyopathy (HCM).

-Heart condition which causes the left ventricle of a cat’s heart to thicken.
-This is a problem because the left ventricle is what receives oxygenated blood from the lungs, which in turns feeds that blood to the rest of their bodies.
+Now, HCM is a heart condition that causes the left ventricle of a cat’s heart to thicken.
+This is a problem because the left ventricle receives oxygenated blood from the lungs, which in turn feeds that blood to the rest of their bodies.

 When the left ventricle…

-There is no cure for HCM.
-There are only treatments that will prevent your cat from getting some of the symptoms, but because this is a known hereditary issue with the Siberian cat breed, any responsible Siberian breeder should be aware of this and should be careful not to breed cats who have a history of this disease.
+It blocks itself from doing that, causes its heart to beat faster, and eventually causes the heart to be oxygen-starved.
+This kills heart cells and leads the soul to win too quickly, too slow, or in any other irregular beat.
+Unfortunately, there is no cure for HCM.
+Only treatments will prevent your cat from getting some of the symptoms.
+Still, because this is a known hereditary issue with the Siberian cat breed, any responsible Siberian breeder should be aware of this and careful not to breed cats with a history of this disease.

 Which brings us to…

-The last topic we wanted to discuss today which is why you should invest in a pet insurance policy.
+The last topic we wanted to discuss today is why you should invest in a pet insurance policy.
+As you can see, HCM is a severe problem.
+That’s why it’s looking to invest in a pet insurance policy.
+Pe is essential insurance covers and helps you with expensive things your cat needs.

 This includes…

 Treatments and medication, like the ones that will help your cat not feel some of the symptoms of HCM.
-Medication, check-ups, and anything else that may happen in between can end up costing thousands of dollars.
+Medication, check-ups, and anything else that may happen in between can cost thousands of dollars.
 It also covers euthanasia if HCM were to come to that.
+And while some folks may think getting pet insurance is useless, ask if any of your friends have spent thousands of dollars on medical bills for their pets.
+If so, maybe getting a pet insurance policy isn’t a bad idea.

-For more information about who we feel currently offers the “best” policies in the industry, be sure to check out our Best Pet Insurance Policy article.
+For more information about who we feel currently offers the “best” policies in the industry, check out our Best Pet Insurance Policy article.